2501 E. Broadway Avenue,

 Located at 2501 E. Broadway Avenue, West Memphis, AR 72301 was the most famous of all Arkansas drive-in theatres, the Sunset Drive-In.
 Known as “the drive-in that censorship built”, the trade press regularly gave national attention to the bookings of the Sunset Drive-In.

 The Sunset Drive-In opened in 1950 with a very open policy of booking just about any film banned by infamous censor Lloyd T. Binford of Memphis, Tennessee.
 Binford rejected all films with train robberies, any film with a person of color in the same scene as a white person, and any film that could lead to juvenile delinquency.
 Sunset Drive-In owner J. Jackson Rhodes loved the attention of the banned film titles as did its manager of six years Bob Kilgore.
+It was soon taken over by Dave & Abner Lebovitz who also operated the Skyview Drive-In and Lamar Drive-In, both in Memphis and they retained Bob Kilgore as manager of the Sunset Drive-In.

 In addition to the 532 spaces for cars, the Sunset Drive-In had an outdoor seating area for 400 people.
 In the early-1950’s, the West Memphis population was just 2,225.
 But in the three post-War West Memphis theatres in 1952, there were more theatre seats than the town’s entire population.
 Yet the tiny town’s ozoner was often packed.
 The notoriety of the banned films led to the Sunset Drive-In getting 65% of its business from out of state with just 5% being from tiny West Memphis.